 - provides a resource to monitor, evaluate and audit health and social care services, including the efficacy and outcomes of screening programmes

-Up to 1 in 20 babies are born with problems such as cleft palate, spina bifida or Down’s syndrome.
-These are sometimes called congenital malformations or congenital anomalies.
+Each year in England, one in 47 babies is born with conditions such as cleft palate or spina bifida.
+These are sometimes called congenital anomalies.
+Congenital anomalies are defined as being present at delivery, originating before birth, and include structural, chromosomal and genetic anomalies.
 Screening during pregnancy can detect some congenital anomalies, while some are found at birth.
-Others become obvious only as a baby grows older.
+Others are detected as a baby grows older.

-Rare diseases affect a small number of people compared to the general population and, because they are rare, can be difficult to diagnose, treat and/or prevent.
-A disease is considered to be rare when it affects 1 person in 2,000 or fewer.
+Rare diseases affect a small number of people compared to the general population and, because they are rare, can be difficult to diagnose, treat or prevent.
+A disease is considered to be rare when it affects one person in 2,000 or fewer.

 Collectively rare diseases are not rare.
-1 in 17 people will be affected by a rare disease at some point in their life.
+One in 17 people will be affected by a rare disease at some point in their life.
 This is about 3.5 million people in the UK.

 NCARDRS regional teams